 Visiting Students (including Erasmus students)

-If you are here for the full year, you should follow the usual assessment pattern for first-year students, as above.
+If you are here for the full year, you can select which assessment pattern you wish to be assessed by.

 If you are here for 1 or 2 terms only, you will write 2,000-word essays for each term, based either on existing essay assignments or, if you wish, on a topic of your own choosing (confirm with your tutor beforehand); these essays are due Tuesday, week 2, term 2 by 12 noon and Tuesday, week 2, term 3 by 12 noon respectively.